Top

 The Best Chemical(s) to Use

-Herbicides containing 2,4-D, MCPP and dicamba are most effective for control and a great aid of the lawn enthusiast.
-All must be carefully used.
+Herbicides containing 2,4-D are most effective for control and a great aid of the lawn enthusiast.
+It must be carefully used.
 Always read the label before applying and chemical to your plants … and that includes weeds too!
+I’m not aware of any good organic dandelion killer.

 The 2,4-D compounds cause no injury to grass when used according to recommendations.
 If applied conscientiously as a “blanket” spray, this wonderful chemical detective will ferret out every single last dandelion.
 Not a one will escape.